Judge won’t block US asylum restrictions at southern border

 WASHINGTON (AP) — A federal judge said Wednesday that the Trump administration can enforce its new restrictions on asylum for people crossing the U.S.-Mexico border while lawsuits challenging the policy play out.

 U.S. District Judge Timothy Kelly denied a request for a temporary restraining order, saying the immigrant advocate groups behind the suit did not show that their work would be irreparably harmed if the policy moved forward.
+Kelly is an appointee of President Donald Trump.

 The groups sued on behalf of themselves as nonprofit groups that offer services to immigrants who would be unable to seek asylum under the new restrictions.

 A separate hearing on a similar suit was scheduled later Wednesday in San Francisco.
-The judge in that case has already barred less restrictive policies on asylum from taking effect and could act to block the new asylum policy.
+U.S. District Jon Tigar, overseeing that case, has already barred less restrictive policies on asylum from taking effect and could act to block the new asylum policy.
+Tigar was appointed by President Barack Obama.

 It was an unusual victory for the administration, even if a temporary one.
 Federal courts have repeatedly stopped the administration from enforcing many of its proposals cracking down on people crossing the border.